ventinus/picam-node/README.md

 ## Setup
 To backup the files to S3, you will need to have aws credentials available under your default profile
+- setup Raspberry Pi with a push button on GPIO 4 and an LED on GPIO 17
 - `./install_picam.sh`
 - `npm install`
 - modify the config values in `./src/index.js`